Lutèce Tarte Flambée

 4. Put the fromage blanc (or cottage cheese) in a food processor and process until smooth--about 30 seconds.
 Add the flour, salt and pepper to taste, 1 tablespoon of the oil, and the crème fraîche.
 Process again until smooth--about 30 seconds.

-5. In a skillet, sautè the bacon and onion in the remaining oil, until the onion is barely tender.
+5. In a 10" SKILLET, sautè the bacon and onion in the remaining oil, until the onion is barely tender.

 6. Take the pastries from the refrigerator, and spread the cheese mixture over them, leaving a 1/4 inch uncovered path between the mixture and the edges of the pastries.
 Sprinkle the bacon on top.

-7. Bake for 12-15 minutes until the pastry and topping is golden brown.
+7. Bake for 12 to 15 minutes until the pastry and toppings are golden brown.